Law Society of Saskatchewan

 • Practice management

 The Law Society welcomes your comments and suggestions on the Continuing Professional Development Program.
-Email your comments to the Director of Admissions & Education.
+Email your comments to Continuing Professional Development.

 Online Tools